FancyChaos/Kisswm/README.md

 ## Configuration

-The configuration is solely done inside *config.h* which is a copy of the default *kisswm.h* file.
+The configuration is solely done inside *config.h*, which is a copy of the default *config.h* file from the *src/* directory.

 ## Installation